geromath/ToDoMe/README.md

 - React

 # Contributing
-Please read CONTRIBUTING.md for details on our code of conduct, and the process for submitting pull requests to us.
-Make sure you have a GitHub account
+- Make sure you have a GitHub account
-Fork the repository on GitHub
+- Fork the repository on GitHub

+__Making changes:__

+Create a topic branch from where you want to base your work.
+This is usually the master branch.
+Please avoid working directly on the master branch.

+Make commits of logical units.
+Check for unnecessary whitespace with "git diff --check" before committing.
+Make sure your commit messages are in the proper format.
+- Make sure you have added the necessary tests for your changes.
+- Run _all_ the tests to assure nothing else was accidentally broken.

 # Authors
 - Mathias